 The Pension Summary report is just one of the many reports available through our Reporting Services facility and is delivered through our online Client Management system (our full range of reports are detailed on our Reporting Services web page).
 This ensures your company’s confidential data remains protected at all times and allows you to control who in your organisation can have access to it.

-If you do not currently have access to Reporting Services, you simply need to set up a User ID and PIN online.
+If you do not currently have access to Reporting Services, you simply need to set up user login details online.
 If your firm is already set up with access to our online services, please contact your firm administrator who will be able to set you up with individual login details.

 Latest articles